Marc's Blog

 About Me

 My name is Marc Brooker.
-I've been writing code, reading code, and living vicariously through computers for as long as I can remember.
-I like to build things that work.
-I also dabble in machining, welding, cooking and skiing.
+I like to build things that work, and do cool stuff.
+I like building big things.
+I also dabble in machining, welding, cooking, and skiing.

-I'm currently an engineer at Amazon Web Services (AWS) in Seattle, where I work on databases, serverless, and serverless databases.
-Before that, I worked on EC2 and EBS.
+I am an engineer at Amazon Web Services (AWS) in Seattle, where I work on agentic AI, especially safety and policy for agentic AI.
+Before that, I worked on EC2, EBS, databases, serverless, and serverless databases.

 All opinions are my own.